 - I was going through something major

 - That I needed time, and

 - That things would get better

-At particularly dark moments, I reeled myself in and repeated those 3 things to myself.
-And it made all the difference because I just let myself be in the moment.
+At particularly dark moments, I reeled myself in by repeating those 3 things to myself like my own personal mantra.
+It made all the difference because I allowed myself be in the moment.

 The Idea for Virtual PreSkool

 Pretty much all startups iterate.
 Virtual PreSkool today is not my original idea.
 The initial concept was virtual classes for children age 3-5.
 I partnered with an experienced Pre-k teacher from a top US school district to develop lessons.
 She taught the classes while I handled all of the business aspects – website, marketing, accounting etc.